-lation to environmental management pertaining to construction.
-This advice is preliminary a erefined by the Main Works Contractor, subject to detailed design, approval conditions a perational preferences of the Main Works Contractor.
+This advice is preliminary and will be refined by the Main Works Contractor, subject to detailed design, approval conditions and the operational preferences of the Main Works Contractor.

-ne final CEMP will be prepared by the Main Works Contractor prior to commencement Instruction works.
+The final CEMS will be prepared by the Main Works Contractor prior to commencement of the construction works.

-nis Prelim CEMP should be read in conjunction with the JBA-prepared Environmental Asses A) under Part 3A of the Environmental Planning and Assessment Act, 1979 for the Stage 1 | oplication.
+This CEMS should be read in conjunction with the JBA-prepared Environmental Assessment (EA) under Part 3A of the Environmental Planning and Assessment Act, 1979 for the Stage 1 Project Application.

-gure 1 shows:
+Figure 1 shows:

-- the 40 ha North Penrith site; - · the intended sequencing of construction for the infrastructure works; and, - the Stage 1 Project Application area (being 1A) (the Site) to which this Prelim applies.
+- the 40 ha North Penrith site; - the intended sequencing of construction for the infrastructure works; and - the Stage 1 Project Application area (being 1A) (the site) to which this CEMS applies.

-ne number refers to the Project Application and the letter to the sequential staging.
+The number refers to the Project Application and the letter to the sequential staging.

-gure 1 - Site Plan
+Figure 1 - Site Plan